willfindlay/COMP5900X-TrustedComputing/notes/notes.md

     spoofing/tampering/replay resistance, e.g. with a nonce or timer)

 * Dolev-Yao attacker model
+  * Network of nodes
   * Attacker _cannot_ break crypto primitives
   * Attacker _can_ perform protocol-level attacks
+  * Attacker can eavesdrop, intercept, and synthesize network traffic
+  * Attacker is computationally bounded, with no access to individual nodes
   * E.g. an attacker can't defeat the security assumptions of an HMAC but they can attack it if it is _used incorrectly in a protocol_